taituo/talktomegoose/README.md

 ![Talk to Me Goose logo](goose.png)

-> **Don’t Love Top Gun?** No worries—underneath the call signs this is an agentic launch platform.
-Maverick is simply the master controller, other personas are workers, and communication flows through git branches, spec files, and radio-check logs.
-Swap the theme as you like; the coordination mechanics stay the same.
+> **No fighter-jet lore required.** Talk to Me Goose is an agentic launch platform: Maverick is the master controller, other personas are workers, and communication flows through git branches, spec files, and radio-check logs.
+Swap the visuals as you like; the coordination mechanics stay the same.

 ## Persona Flight Roster
 - **Maverick** — Mission lead, systems architect, final call on merges